rhjensen79/robert-jensen.dk/content/posts/2023-build-publish-docker-on-github/index.md

 Remember to set it Public, and add a Readme file, since we will use it in the demo, and it's always a good thing to have in your repository.

 You can still use the Registry, if you set it private, but then you need to setup autentification.
-This is probably a good thing going forward, if you have privagte projects, but it out of scope, for this blog post.
+This is probably a good thing going forward, if you have private projects, but it's out of scope, for this blog post.

 Now clone it to your local computer and open it in VS Code.
 For me this is done by running